 Sum numbers in an array with JavaScript

 There are several ways to compute the sum of numbers in an array with JavaScript.
-Different approaches have different pros and cons, and there are also approaches that are better and worse from a performance and clean-code perspective.
-Writing clean code isn't only aesthetically more pleasing — readable code is also easier to maintain and easier for others to understand and build on.
-Common to all ways of summing numbers in an array is that you have to loop through the array somehow.
+The approaches differ mainly in how readable they are — and readable code is easier to maintain and easier for others to understand and build on.

 TL;DR

-• The best way is using the built-in reduce function.
+- The best way is using the built-in

 Summing numbers in an array